 Friday, September 27, 2019 – 6 p.m. – Free admission

 Remarks, performances and reception.
 All galleries will be open.

 Listen to the CBC KW Radio ‘Into the Light’ interview with Evadne Kelly

 Saturday, October 26 – 2 PM – Civic Museum – Free admission

 A conversation among rights activists and Into the Light co-creators and co-curators Mona Stonefish, Peter Park, Dolleen Tisawii’ashii Manning, Evadne Kelly, Seika Boye and Sky Stonefish, who work to prevent institutional brutality, colonialism, ableism, and social injustice.
 The conversation event will have ASL Interpretation and CART Live Captioning.

 Guided tours and/or Question and Answer sessions with Dr. Evadne Kelly, Post-doctoral Fellow at Re•Vision: The Centre for Art and Social Justice, University of Guelph, Into the Light co-creator and co-curator, are available most Mondays and Thursdays by request.
 Guided tours with Dawn Owen, Curator of Guelph Museums may be available on other days by request.
 Tours and Q&A sessions are approximately 1-hour long however this timeframe can be adapted for your group.
 Please contact Museum Bookings at email@example.com to make arrangements in advance of your group visit to the exhibition.

-Elder Mona Stonefish is an Anishinaabe artist, Traditional Knowledge Keeper, Windsor Art Gallery board member, disability activist, and recipient of the Queen Victoria Silver Jubilee award.
+Elder Mona Stonefish is an Anishinaabe artist, Traditional Knowledge Keeper, Windsor Art Gallery board member, disability activist, and recipient of the Queen Elizabeth II Diamond Jubilee award.